joephyu/bypassAd/README.md

 Enter: dns.adguard.com and tap Save.

-2. Install Extension in Kiwi Browser:
+2. Install Extension in Chrome or Kiwi Browser:

-Open the Kiwi Browser (make sure it’s the one provided).
+Open the Chrome or Kiwi Browser (make sure it’s the one provided).

 Tap the three-dot menu in the top right corner.